 The Thomas Jefferson Program in Public Policy offers an option whereby a small number of current W&M undergraduates will be able to earn both a Bachelor's degree and a Master of Public Policy degree in a total of five years of coursework.
-They will undertake a collaborative research project with a faculty supervisor in the summer following the junior year (sample research paper), and will be supported with a mix of tuition waivers, tuition reductions and research assistantships during the fifth year, when only MPP courses will be taken.
+They will undertake a collaborative research project (sample research paper) with a faculty supervisor or a policy relevant internship in the summer following the junior year, and will be supported with a mix of tuition waivers, tuition reductions and research assistantships during the fifth year, when only MPP courses will be taken.
 Exceptionally qualified students may be named Trice Fellows, and receive full tuition remission and generous stipend support for their postgraduate year in the program.

 The details – Application Process:

 Students apply for the five-year BA/MPP option in the junior year.
 Admission is highly competitive, and successful applicants will have done well in any Public Policy, Economics, and Government classes that they may have taken.
 Applicants must have earned at least 90 undergraduate credits with a 3.0 overall GPA (or a 3.3 junior year) and a 3.3 in their major by the end of the spring semester of their junior year to be eligible for the program.

 - Graduate Arts & Sciences application (application fee waived) including:

 - personal statement